vmware-tanzu/load-balancer-operator-for-kubernetes/CONTRIBUTING.md

 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.

+## Reporting Bugs and Creating Issues

+When opening a new issue, try to roughly follow the commit message format conventions above.